sfosc/sfosc/content/sfosc-book/business-models.md

 are completely free to do so, and you can do so regardless of the circumstances you start out in.

+### Social Purpose Company

+An up-and-coming business model is competing head-to-head with regular technology offerings, but enshrining into the articles of incorporation the beliefs and philosophy of the free software movement.
+Purism, SPC. is the best example of this legal structure, a [Social Purpose Company](https://puri.sm/about/social-purpose/).
+This model allows for a company to sell competing products, hardware, software, and even services, that are equivalent to proprietary company offerings, but are rooted in the unwavering social values we free software supporters want.

+This model allows for all funds to be used to advance social good in technology, and have large enough revenues to compete on an even and fair playing field.

+If the SPC forms with a legal filing that lists "all software will be released under a free software license" then you can rest-assured that all code will be released under an acceptable license, as it becomes a legal requirement for the SPC to follow its articles of incorporation.

 ### Sustainable models

 What attributes can we pull from this analysis?
 When it comes time to consider